Split-quaternion: Stratification by the norm

 This stratification can be refined by considering split-quaternions of a fixed norm: for every real number n ≠ 0 the purely nonreal split-quaternions of norm n form an hyperboloid.
 All these hyperboloids are asymptote to the above cone, and none of these surfaces intersect any other.
 As the set of the purely nonreal split-quaternions is the disjoint union of these surfaces, this provides the desired stratification.

+Colour space

+Split quaternions have been applied to colour balance The model refers to the Jordan algebra of symmetric matrices representing the algebra.
+The model reconciles trichromacy with Hering's opponency and uses the Cayley–Klein model of hyperbolic geometry for chromatic distances.

 Historical notes

 The coquaternions were initially introduced (under that name) in 1849 by James Cockle in the London–Edinburgh–Dublin Philosophical Magazine.
-The introductory papers by Cockle were recalled in the 1904 Bibliography of the Quaternion Society.
-Alexander Macfarlane called the structure of split-quaternion vectors an exspherical system when he was speaking at the International Congress of Mathematicians in Paris in 1900.
+The introductory papers by Cockle were recalled in the 1904 Bibliography of the Quaternion Association.